8 Documentation

 8.4.1.3 Time well spent

 The process described in this section is a manual, time consuming process.
 This is intentional.
-Building your data dictionary is an information seeking journey where you take time to understand your dataset, create standardization of items, and plan for data transformations.
+Building your data dictionary is an information seeking journey where you take time to understand your dataset, standardize items, and plan for data transformations.
 Spending time manually creating this document before collecting data prevents many potential errors and time lost fixing data in the future.
 While there are absolutely ways you can automate the creation of a data dictionary using an existing dataset, the only time I can imagine that being useful is when you have a clean dataset that you have confidently already verified is accurate and ready to be shared.
 However, as mentioned before, a data dictionary is so much more than a document to be shared alongside a public dataset.
-It is a tool for guiding many other processes in your research data life cycle.
+It is a tool for guiding many other processes in your research life cycle.

 Templates and Resources